atick-faisal/label-studio/docs/source/guide/frontend.md

 });

 labelStudio.on("labelStudioLoad", (LS) => {
-  // Perform an action when Label Studio is loaded const c = LS.annotationStore.addAnnotation({
+  // Perform an action when Annotation Hub is loaded const c = LS.annotationStore.addAnnotation({
     userGenerate: true
   });